 Bamboo in the Kitchen

-Green kitchen design plans are using more bamboo called End-grain Bamboo for kitchen counters, the flooring may be cork or Marmoleum, which is linoleum that is made out of earth friendly materials.
+Green kitchen design plans are using more bamboo, called End-grain Bamboo for kitchen counters, The flooring may be cork or Marmoleum, which is linoleum that is made out of earth friendly materials.
 Quarried stone slabs are made of fly ash, post industrial crushed glass and low-carbon cement are used for counters.
-Appliances are energy efficient and will keep your electricity bill lower.
+Appliances are energy efficient, which will keep your electricity bill lower.

 Recyle Your Trash

 Beyond all the major items in the kitchen it is also possible to have Eco-friendly efficient utensils.
 First, I think most of us know the importance of recycling.
 There are approximately 8,550 curbside recycling programs in the United States according to the United States Recycling Statistics.
 Recycling is not just news papers and aluminum cans.